CouchCMS/Documentation/src/contents/tutorials/portfolio-site/contact-form.md

 ![](../../../../assets/img/contents/portfolio-site-161.png)

 Notice that we are instructing the capture tag to buffer all output of its enclosed content into a variable named *profiles\_output*.
-Also note that at the end we are showing this *profiles\_output* variable.<br/>
+Also note that at the end we are showing this *profiles\_output* variable.
 Try removing this show statement and the entire profiles block will disappear.

 The value of buffering everything into one variable and then outputting the single variable is that now we can conditionally output the single variable.

-What we'll do is, within the block enclosed by the capture tag, everyplace where we check whether or not a social link variable is present, if the variable is indeed present we set a variable named has\_profile to 1\.<br/>
+What we'll do is, within the block enclosed by the capture tag, everyplace where we check whether or not a social link variable is present, if the variable is indeed present we set a variable named has\_profile to 1\.
-If even one social link variable is present, the *has\_profile* variable will be set to 1 else this variable will simply not be present.<br/>
+If even one social link variable is present, the *has\_profile* variable will be set to 1 else this variable will simply not be present.
 Finally, we'll check for this variable as the condition to output the contents buffered within *profiles\_output*.

 ![](../../../../assets/img/contents/portfolio-site-162.png)